-The 68HC11 should be configured so that its CPOL bit is a 0 and its CPHA bit is a 1, this configuration causes data appearing on the MOSI output to be valid on the falling edge of SCK.
+The 68HC11 must be configured so that its CPOL bit is a 0 and its CPHA bit is a 1, this configuration causes data appearing on the MOSI output as valid on the falling edge of SCK.
 When data is being transmitted to the DAC, the SYNC line is taken LOW (PC7).
-Serial data from the 68HC11 is transmitted in 8-bit bytes with only eight falling clock edges occurring in the transmit cycle, data is transmitted MSB first.
-In order to load data to the DAC8501, PC7 is left LOW after the first eight bits are transferred, then a second and third serial write operation is performed to the DAC and PC7 is taken HIGH at the end of this procedure.
+Serial data from the 68HC11 is transmitted in 8-bit bytes with only eight falling clock edges occurring in the transmit cycle.
+Data is transmitted MSB first.
+In order to load data to the DAC7513, PC7 is left LOW after the first eight bits are transferred, and a second serial write operation is performed to the DAC and PC7 is taken HIGH at the end of this procedure.